Healing anger in times of conflict

 Audience: I read an article by a Canadian in the paper.
 He said that he was tired of the US getting the bad rap and we are in there to rescue the other countries and they end up not appreciating it.
 I think the US goes in and helps war-torn people more than any other country.

 VTC: We have a responsibility to help because we have more ability and more wealth.
 But, we also help to create the wars because we are the biggest seller of military weapons.
 What if we exported as much to repair war-torn countries as we do to give them the weapons to destroy each other?
-Our country can be extremely generous when we want, but we can also be very blind.
+Our country can be extremely generous when we want, but we can also be very ignorant.

 Let’s dedicate the positive potential we’ve created this evening specifically for peace in our world, among people, and within each individual.